The Next Karate Kid: Plot

-At Pierce's home in Boston, they catch up.
-Miyagi is also introduced to Pierce's granddaughter, Julie, a teen struggling with anger issues due to her parents' death in a car accident.
+At Pierce's home in Boston, Miyagi is also introduced to Pierce's granddaughter, Julie, a teen struggling with anger issues due to her parents' death in a car crash.
 Her behavior has led to friction between Julie and her grandmother, along with her fellow students and teachers.
-She sneaks into the school at night to care for an injured Harris's hawk named "Angel", which she keeps in a pigeon coop on the roof.
+She sneaks into the school at night to care for an injured Harris's hawk named "Angel," which she keeps in a pigeon coop on the roof.

-Miyagi invites Louisa to stay at his house in Los Angeles to enjoy peace and quiet tending his garden while he remains in Boston as Julie's caretaker.
+Miyagi invites Louisa to stay at his house in LA to enjoy tending his garden while he remains in Boston as Julie's caretaker.
 At school, Julie meets and befriends Eric McGowen, a teenage security guard-in-training and a pledge for a shady school security fraternity, the Alpha Elite.
 The members are taught to enforce the school rules, mostly using physical force, by a self-styled colonel, Paul Dugan.
 His toughest and most aggressive student is the short-fused Ned Randall, who makes unwelcome sexual advances upon Julie.

 When Julie survives almost being hit by a car by jumping into a tiger position, she finally learns to confide in Miyagi when he recognizes her skill.
 She reveals she was taught karate by her father, who learned from her grandfather, Miyagi's student.

-While trying to feed Angel one night, Julie is detected by the Alpha Elite who chase her through the school.
+While trying to feed Angel one night, Julie is detected by the Alpha Elite, who chase her through the school.
 Although she escapes them, she is arrested by the police and gets suspended for two weeks by Dugan.

 Miyagi uses this time to take Julie to a Buddhist monastery to teach her the true ways of karate and how to handle her anger issues.
-Julie learns through direct lessons about balance, coordination, awareness and respect for all life.
+Julie learns through direct lessons about balance, coordination, awareness, and respect for all life.
 She befriends the monks, who eventually have a birthday party for her, giving her a cake and an arrow that Miyagi had caught in mid-flight in a demonstration of Zen archery.
 They also concede to her wish that they visit her in Boston, where they go bowling with Miyagi.
-A local player challenges them, loses the match, and accepts their tutelage in how to bowl a strike blind.
+A local player challenges them, loses the match, and accepts their tutelage in how to bowl a strike blind in the art of Zen Bowling.